pauldub/luvit-dnode/README.md

 Things that are probably wrong:

-- the scrubber might not be exactly right, it doesn't handle links, indexes starts at 1 due to lua table index.
+- The scrubber might not be exactly right, it doesn't handle links, indexes starts at 1 due to lua table index.
 I dont't think callbacks from client -> server are ok, I haven't tested it though.
-- the walker might not be right too.
+- The walker might not be right too.
 I've ported it from the ruby version of dnode and some small parts are missing.
-- There is a small logger library, this is just actually inteded for debugging purposes and helping me understanding how things work.
-Actually they were print(dump(...)) statements the logger main purpose is toggling them.
+- There is a small logger library, this is just actually used for debugging purposes and helping me understanding how things work.
+Actually they used to be print(dump(...)) statements the logger main purpose is toggling them.
-- bits of everything else.
+- Bits of everything else.

 Things that don't work: